hpi-schul-cloud/docker-compose/README.md

 ## Structure

 **docker-compose** files are located in the `./compose-files` and base mostly on the `docker-compose.yml`, which starts the base setup of server, client and nuxt-client.
 Most of the others could change envs dependencies or links and set everything they need to run there services in combination wiht other containers (e.g. server).
-**env** files are localed in `./envs` and can be used in combination of the docker-compose files to set default values.
-Some of the container already have some default values if the env is not set.
+**env** files are located in `./envs` and can be used in combination with the docker-compose files to set default values.
+Some of the containers already have some default values if the env is not set.
 In some cases this is not used, because for the end-to-end tests they not allowed to set to trigger a pull.
-In **data** are files stored needed for the docker container (e.g. default setup data for the ldap server).
+In **data** files needed for the docker containers are stored (e.g. default setup data for the ldap server).

 ## Contribution